 - A diet rich in antioxidants can help you look and feel better every day.
 Eat plenty of carrots, broccoli, tomatoes, oranges, spinach, apricots, pumpkin, grapes, berries, eggplant, onion, garlic, parsley, nuts, healthy seeds like sunflower seeds, avocado, sweet potato, red and yellow bell pepper, etc. to keep your body fit and healthy.

-How does air pollution in Delhi can affect my hair?
+How can air pollution in Delhi affect my hair?

 How does pollution affect my overall health?

-This pollution has an effect on every living creature of the earth and is the main cause of diseases and other health risks.
-Air pollution in Delhi, has not only increased the risk of acute (e.g. pneumonia) and chronic (e.g. lung cancer) respiratory disease as well as cardiovascular disease, for its citizens, but inhabitants across the globe.
+This pollution has an effect on every living creature on the earth and is the main cause of diseases and other health risks.
+Air pollution in Delhi has not only increased the risk of acute (e.g. pneumonia) and chronic (e.g. lung cancer) respiratory disease as well as cardiovascular disease, for its citizens, but inhabitants across the globe.

 Can home remedies actually help beat the pollution?

 Now that we know the hazardous effects of pollution on our body it is important to take extra care of our health, hair, and skin.
-Taking care of your body does not require any extra efforts and by following these simple remedies you can better prepare yourself from the harm caused by the pollution.
+Taking care of your body does not require any extra effort and by following these simple remedies you can better prepare yourself for the harm caused by the pollution.

 - To protect your skin you must wash the skin and hair with neem leaves boiled in the water.
 It will clear the pollutants stuck to the skin and mucosal membrane.